--U.S. crude prices are up this morning to the $58 a barrel level after Tuesday's sell off.
+-U.S. crude prices are flat and at the $56 a barrel level after Monday's rally.

--Gasoline prices are holding at $2.79 a gallon, national average.
+-Gasoline prices are down to $2.60 a gallon, national average.

 -Published reports say the White House is considering a temporary payroll tax cut, but the Trump administration is already denying those reports.